AntonShalgachev/coil/README.md

 # coil (COmmand Interpreter Library)

-This is a modern C++17 library that allows you to call functions/methods using a simple object-oriented command-like scripting language.
+This is a modern C++17 library that allows you to call functions using a simple yet powerful command-like scripting language.
 It has no dependencies and doesn't use any macros.
 Since `coil` relies heavily on the templates, it's header-only (optimized to reduce compile time).

 > ⚠️ **The library is currently under development.** Major changes are to be expected, although the main branch is kept more or less stable